In September 2013 Irish Around Oz was set up to help Irish in Australia.

 Update July 2016: Visit our new groups post for a full list of our Facebook groups and pages

 - Irish Around Oz – The first and main page for Irish in Australia.
 Approaching 15000 members.

 - Irish Around Melbourne – Our most popular page set up in October 2013 for Irish people living in Melbourne.
 It currently has reached its limit of 5000 friends but we will shortly be converting it to a Facebook page.

 - Irish Around Brisbane – A great page for Irish people in Brisbane

 - Irish Around Darwin – Still in the early days but a great page for Irish in Darwin.

-- Irish Around WA(Not to be confused with Irish Around Perth) – This page was set up to cover Western Australia.
+- Irish Around WA – This page was set up to cover Western Australia.
 There are quite a few other pages which have popped up such as Irish out around Perth, Irish Perth, Irish in Perth and so on but we are only associated with this page in WA.
 We wanted to set up a page not just covering Perth but everywhere from Broome down to Margaret river and in between.

 - Irish Around Sydney – A new upcoming page for Irish in Sydney, growing rapidly every day.

 Quite a big list!
 Our thinking behind it was if there is Irish people living in one of the above areas then why couldn’t they find a page for them useful and they have see below!